Wanderlust Wander Gut

 When should this product be taken?

-We recommend you take one sachet (4.5 g) daily as per the directions for use found on the product label.
-Consume immediately.
+We recommend you take 1 ½ metric teaspoons (4.5 g) as per the directions for use found on the product label.
 We suggest taking at a regular time where you can make it part of your daily wellbeing ritual to help with consistency.

 This medicine may not be right for you.
 Read the label before purchase.
 If symptoms persist, talk to your health professional.